-Matthew A. Doheny, 45, currently serves as President of North Country Capital LLC, an advisory and investment firm focusing on board advisory assignments and investing in alternative investments, where he has served since 2011.
-Previously, Mr. Doheny served as Portfolio Manager of Fintech Advisory Inc., a fund focusing on operational turnarounds and undervalued securities, from June 2008 to October 2010.
-He previously served as Managing Director of the Distressed Assets Group of Deutsche Bank Securities Inc. from January 2000 to March 2008.
-Prior to his career with financial institutions, Mr. Doheny was an attorney in the Corporate Restructuring Departments of Orrick LLP and Kelley Drye & Warren and in the Business and Corporate Department of Hancock & Estabrook.
+Matthew A. Doheny, 46, is President and founder of North Country Capital LLC, an advisory and investment firm focusing on board advisory assignments and investing in alternative investments, a position in which he has served since 2011.
+Mr. Doheny also served as a Managing Director and Co-Head of Special Situation Trading at HSBC Securities, Inc. during 2016 and 2017.
+Mr. Doheny served as Portfolio Manager of Fintech Advisory Inc., a fund focusing on operational turnarounds and undervalued securities, from June 2008 to October 2010.
+He previously served as Managing Director and helped lead the Distressed Assets Group of Deutsche Bank Securities Inc. for nine years until March 2008.
+Prior to his career with financial institutions, Mr. Doheny was an attorney in the Corporate Restructuring Departments of Orrick LLP and Kelley Drye & Warren LLP and in the Business and Corporate Department of Hancock & Estabrook LLP.

-George Karfunkel, 67, is currently the Chairman of Sabr Group, a consulting company.
+George Karfunkel, 68, has been the Chairman of Sabr Group, a consulting company, since 2010.
 Mr. Karfunkel was a director, Senior Vice President and co-owner of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he co-founded in 1971.
 Mr. Karfunkel is a co-owner of Worldwide TechServices, LLC, a computer maintenance and services company.

 Mr. Karfunkel serves as vice chairman of Upstate Bank, a nationally-chartered community bank; a director of Berkshire Bank; and a director at AmTrust Financial Services, Inc.